JHACH Pediatric Residency Curriculum Overview

 During this time residents will learn how to evaluate, diagnose, manage and coordinate the acute and chronic care of children with a wide range of conditions.
 Experiences in inpatient and outpatient settings will also provide opportunities to apply the core concepts of our LEAD curriculum and PACC sessions.

 The majority of patient care experiences during the first year will occur as a member of the inpatient interprofessional teams.
-Residents will spend time on the pediatric hospital service, the neonatal and pediatric intensive care units, the newborn nursery and resuscitation team, and in the emergency department.
+Residents will spend time on the pediatric hospital service, the neonatal intensive care unit, the newborn nursery and resuscitation team, and in the emergency department.
 Significant mentoring will be provided one-on-one by experienced physician leaders in these clinical settings.
 In addition, block time is set up for electives that will assist in determining further career interest, scholarship and specialization options and time dedicated to our LEAD curriculum with a unique focus on simulation, scholarship, and team building.

 The second year provides innovative opportunities for further individualization of learning, career exploration and specialization.
 More than half of the year is dedicated to the resident’s choice of electives and scholarship.
 Residents will continue to cultivate skills in the foundational areas of pediatrics with rotations in adolescent medicine, developmental and behavioral pediatrics, and community and advocacy experiences.